alunodoisgte/prep/admission/README.md

 with their printed passwords on it.

 > 🍎 At admission every student should be given a card or print out
-> with every account URL, account email name used, and initial unique
+> with every account URL, account [Gmail alias](http://gmail.skilstak.io)
-> password.
+> used, and initial unique password.

 ### Math Requirement